waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Bird is at (15, 29).
 Facing: RIGHT.
 - Target: (14, 29) (Behind).
 - Approach: Long-range flank to avoid noisy tiles.
-  1. Move to (29, 25) (Clean corridor).
+  1. Move to (3, 42) (Entrance) via Row 24 (Clean).
-  2. Go South to Row 42/43 (Entrance area).
-  3. Go West to col 1.
-  4. Go North to Row 35/34.
-  5. Go East to col 14 (Passage at col 8-14).
-  6. Go North to (14, 29).
+  2. Explore western path (Column 1) to find a way to (14, 29).
 - Reason: The bird is facing RIGHT, so its back is at (14, 29).
 Approaching from the North or East is too noisy.
-This route is silent.
+I need to find a way into the western pocket.

 ## Tile Mechanics
 - **FLOOR**: Passable.
 Clean ground.